smudge/decks/railsconf-2021.md

 - Hi, I'm Nathan.
 - I work at a company called Betterment.
-- We focus on helping people achieve financial peace of mind by being a smart money manager and investing planner.
+- We do a lot of things these days, managing investments, giving retirement advice, benefits programs like 401ks, you name it.
+- But our number one product, the one that drew me to Betterment in the first place, is the financial peace of mind we give to our customers.

 ---
 class: center, middle